kyma-project/community/capabilities/display-name.md

 ## Goal

-This is one paragraph that explain what is the goal of the capability.
+This is one paragraph that explains what is the goal of the capability.
 Short paragraph explanation what is the purpose of the capability.

 ## Vision